top of page

 • Microscope: Olympus BX60

 Further, the unique Microvisioneer "Freeze-Mode" allows to scan multiple selected sub-sections of a glass slide into one virtual slide, creating a representative image while saving time.
+To learn more about the "Freeze-Mode", have a look at the respective use case.

 CONTACT US